yotasama/clinpubr/README.md

 ```

 ## Documentation
-For detailed usage, refer to the package vignettes (coming soon) or the [GitHub repository](https://github.com/yotasama/ezmedpub).
+For detailed usage, refer to the package vignettes (coming soon) or the [GitHub repository](https://github.com/yotasama/clinpubr).

 ## Contributing
-Bug reports and feature requests are welcome via the [issue tracker](https://github.com/yotasama/ezmedpub/issues).
+Bug reports and feature requests are welcome via the [issue tracker](https://github.com/yotasama/clinpubr/issues).

 ## License
-`ezmedpub` is licensed under GPL (>= 3).
+`clinpubr` is licensed under GPL (>= 3).